Introduction

 This implies that the pixel converts a photon into an electron and that the electron is then instantly changed into a readable voltage while still on the pixel.

-Additionally, each ADC has to read out considerably fewer data than a CCD/EMCCD ADC, which must read out the complete sensor because there is an ADC for every column.
-Compared to CCD/EMCCD technology, this combination enables CMOS sensors to operate parallel and analyze data more quickly.
+Additionally, each ADC has to read out considerably less data than a CCD/EMCCD ADC, which must read out the complete sensor because there is an ADC for every column.

 As CMOS sensors have a far lower read noise than CCD/EMCCD, they can work with weak fluorescence or live cells and move electrons much slower than the projected maximum speed.
-This enables them to conduct low-light imaging.

-The above image explains, How a CMOS sensor works.
 Photons hit a pixel, are converted to electrons, and then to the voltage on the pixel.
 Each column is read out separately by individual ADCs and then displayed with a PC.

 Conclusion